LOPR: Latent Occupancy PRediction using Generative Models: Results

 \subsection{Prediction Task}

-We evaluate the predictive capability of LOPR on the OGM representation of the NuScenes dataset~\citep{caesar2020nuscenes} in \cref{table:NuScenes}.
-Our models significantly outperform prior work in the OGM prediction task in terms of the IS metric.
-Our generative model learns an expressive latent space for OGM data, enabling the prediction network to make high-quality, realistic predictions.
-As can be seen from \cref{table:NuScenes} and \cref{sec:latent_analysis}, approximately 50\% of numerical error is contributed by the losses during the encoding stage which are difficult to see during visual inspection (see \cref{fig:recon}).
-Even with the aforementioned losses, the prediction quality of our deterministic framework is the highest among all OGM prediction baselines and even outperforms recent work in stochastic video prediction (SRVP~\cite{franceschi2020stochastic}).
+We assess the predictive capabilities of LOPR in \cref{tab:results} and show its predictions in \cref{fig:prediction,fig:prediction_samples}.
+We investigate the influence of stochasticity and the addition of other sensor modalities by evaluating deterministic and stochastic models conditioned only on L-OGMs, and another stochastic model conditioned on all available inputs.
+All LOPR variations notably outperform prior work in L-OGM prediction, as evidenced by the IS and accuracy metrics.
+The improvements become more pronounced with the integration of additional modalities and stochastic modeling.
+LOPR is also the only framework that markedly outperforms the simple baseline, which repeats the last observation, demonstrating its ability to capture the scene's dynamics.

-We visualize the predictions rolled out for \SI{1.5}{s} into the future in \cref{fig:pred_1_5} and \SI{3.5}{s} into the future in \cref{fig:long_3}, i.e. beyond the prediction horizon used during training.
-Qualitative analysis of the predictions supports the quantitative results from \cref{table:NuScenes}.
-Predictions from LOPR outperform all prior work visually in terms of the accuracy of the prediction.
-The realism of the predicted frames is improved significantly.
-Moving objects are realistically propagated in the scene and the details of the static environment are maintained, unlike all other baselines.
+In \cref{fig:prediction}, we visualize the predictions rolled out for \SI{3.0}{s} into the future, i.e. beyond the prediction horizon used during training.
+LOPR produces high-quality, realistic predicted frames, supporting quantitative results.
+Dynamic objects are realistically propagated in the scene and the details of the static environment are maintained, unlike prior approaches~\cite{itkina2019dynamic,lange2020attention}. \cref{fig:prediction_samples} presents varied prediction samples from challenging scenarios characterized by partial observability.
+Each sample captures a realistic plausible future rollout.
+Our framework is capable of inferring a previously unobserved agent entering the L-OGM.
+Our framework is the first, to the best of our knowledge, to successfully generate realistic stochastic OGM predictions conditioned on multi-modal sensor data.

-Prior work that uses ConvLSTM-based architectures optimized for the spatiotemporal environment prediction task in pixel space~\citep{itkina2019dynamic, schreiber2019long, lange2020attention, toyungyernsub2021double}.
-These approaches suffer from lack of sharpness and poor realism in the forecasted OGMs.
-For example, occluded cells are often not preceded by occupied cells which makes the frames physically incorrect, and forecasted OGMs often gradually lose important details over the prediction horizon.
-As can be seen in \cref{fig:long_3}, lack of sharpness eventually leads to the vanishing of a moving object and, hence, a missing agent in the prediction.
-These types of failures are not present in LOPR's predictions.
+Prior work that uses ConvLSTM-based architectures optimized for the spatiotemporal prediction task in grid cell space~\citep{itkina2019dynamic, schreiber2019long, lange2020attention, toyungyernsub2021double} suffers from lack of sharpness and poor realism in their predictions.
+For example, occluded cells are often not preceded by occupied cells, making the frames physically incorrect, and forecasted L-OGMs gradually lose important details over the prediction horizon.
+Lack of sharpness eventually leads to the vanishing of moving objects and, hence, missing agents in the predictions~\cite{itkina2019dynamic,lange2020attention} and a low IS metric value.
+These failures are not present in LOPR's predictions.